Iterative Qubit Coupled Cluster using only Clifford circuits: Clifford-iQCC

-\end{widetext} where $\left<\hat{H}\right>_{\phi}$ is the Hamiltonian $\hat{H}$ expectation value at angle $\phi_{min}$.
-When using a QMF state, one could calculate the expectation values by expanding the Hamiltonian using Eq. (\ref{eq.folding}) with $\phi_j=\pm \pi/2$ and calculating the expectation value with the QMF reference using~\cite{QMFener}.
-But this is most likely less efficient.
-4) Select the generator $\mathcal{P}_{min}$ that minimizes the energy most.
-5) Check if $E_{new}-E$ is less than some convergence criteria.
-Otherwise, set $E$ to $E_{new}$, and fold the exponentiated Pauli word into the circuit by Eq.~\ref{eq.folding} with $\phi_m=\phi_{min}$ and $\mathcal{P}_m=\mathcal{P}_{min}$.
-Return to step 2.
-Step 1 is already obtained by $E_{new}$.
-This process is shown in Algorithm \ref{alg:clifford_iqcc}.
+where $E_{m-1}$ and $E_{\pm \pi/2}$ are the expectation values at the previous iteration, and after adding the generator with parameters $\phi = \pm \pi/2$, respectively.
+When using a QMF state, one could calculate the expectation values by expanding the Hamiltonian using Eq.~\ref{eq:folding} with $\phi_j=\pm \pi/2$ and calculating the expectation value with the QMF reference using Ref.~\citenum{QMFener}.

+The next step is to select the generator $\mathcal{P}_j \in \{\mathcal{P}\}$ that minimizes the energy the most.
+This differentiates the Clifford iQCC algorithm from the original implementation because no gradient is computed, and the generator having the most significant impact on minimizing the energy is selected from this screening procedure.
+Finally, we check if the new computed energy $E_{min}$ is converged to a predetermined threshold using the previous iteration expectation value $E_{m-1}$.
+If not, the algorithm continues with the new expectation value, and the exponentiated Pauli word and parameter are folded into the Hamiltonian by Eq.~\ref{eq:folding}.
+Another iteration can then be started with the new folded Hamiltonian.

 The complete circuit after all iterations can be compiled by applying the exponentiated Pauli words in reverse order (last operator to first) using the optimal angles generated.
-The expectation value of this circuit with the original qubit Hamiltonian will be equivalent to the final $E$.
+The expectation value of this circuit with the original qubit Hamiltonian will be equivalent to the minimized expectation value.
 It should be noted that the parameters generated, although optimal at each step, are not optimal across the whole circuit.
 Further optimization on a quantum computer after each $\mathcal{P}_m$ is added would provide convergence to a desired accuracy in fewer iterations.
-This secondary optimization can be performed using the full circuit and the original Qubit Hamiltonian as the growth in the Hamiltonian makes the measurement problem more severe.
+This secondary optimization, described in Appendix~\ref{sec:opt_int_gens}, can be performed using the full circuit and the original Hamiltonian.
+This unfolding into a quantum circuit would be appropriate once the classical simulation becomes bottlenecked by the growth of Hamiltonian terms.